irmen/Pyro4/examples/futures/Readme.txt

 This is just a little extra that Pyro provides, that also works for normal Python code.

-It looks similar to the async proxy support from the `async` example.
+It looks similar to the asynchronous proxy support from the `async` example.